Digitalswede/ADS_2021/README.md

 Student ID: 21087024

 <h1> Introduction </h1>
-This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.
+This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.   <br>
-Below are the criteria from the scoring matrix with detailed information about each criteria.
+Below are the criteria from the scoring matrix with detailed information about each criteria.   <br>
-The reader's guide is numbered for easier reading.
+The reader's guide is numbered for easier reading. <br>
+A big thank you to Team Dialogue, and also to Jeroen, Tony, Ruud and Hani for guiding us.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
 The one that was not completed was *Joining Data with Pandas*, since it seemed like the least relevant one to the project.<br>